Do Covert Cameras Resolve Internal Theft?

 Reduce Product Loss with Hidden Security Cameras

 One of the best things about security video cameras is they can be custom tailored to your needs.
-Recently a customer approached us to help solve an internal theft problem.
-Seems this large distribution center has some medical supplies that can be resold on the open market for a pretty penny.
+Recently a customer called us to help solve an internal theft problem.
+It seems this large distribution center has some medical supplies that can be resold on the open market for a pretty penny.
 We asked why not just lock it up in a secure area?

 The question for you is what unexpected information will you discover with covert cameras?
-Also knowing that coworkers have been caught red-handed, so to speak is often just the deterrent needed for the ones who might think about trying their hand at what seems to them easy pickings.
+Also knowing that coworkers have been caught red-handed, so to speak is often just the deterrent needed for any employees who might think about trying their hand at what seems to them easy pickings.